JayKayAce/Technical-Articles/tutorials/Automating Application Building/article/Automating Application Building.md

 We have chosen the following arguments to keep in our `build_config` list:

-* `--onefile` results in our package is build into a single file.
+* `--onefile` results in our package is build into a single file
 * `-n=` renames the resulting build output, in our case to `todo`
 * `--clean` makes sure that the previous build output is deleted before building the next part.
 * `os.path.join()` is used to format the path to our `todo.py`.
 We could also have written `"./todo.py"` which is the outcome of the join function.

 In the end of the file we call the `run()` function with the argument `build_config` to start the packaging process every time the build script is called.

 > **Note:** The import of the module and subsequent function call may seem a bit strange, but is just because the file that contains the run function is stored in the `__main__.py` file inside the Pyinstaller package, and has a special meaning.
 If you chose to run the module using `python -m pyinstaller` this would be the file that was called by the python interpreter.
 Try to look for other packages which have a `__main__.py` in their package folder in some of the packages you have installed.

 Now we can build the application as many times as we like using and make sure we test on the latest changes in the application:

 ```shell

 c:\Code> python build_automation.py